-New British TV Series for 2023: BBC, ITV, Channel 4, Sky, Netflix, Prime Video, BritBox
+New British TV Series from 2023: BBC, ITV, Channel 4, Sky, Netflix, Prime Video, BritBox

-Here are the brand new British TV dramas and comedies coming our way in 2023 and beyond.
+Here are the brand new British TV dramas and comedies that arrived in 2023.

-In any given year, British TV can be relied on to provide plenty in the way of crime drama, and 2023 is no different.
-Between these returning series and newcomers A Town Called Malice, Blue Lights, Marlow, Payback, Rebus, Steeltown Murders, The Gold, The Sixth Commandment, Wolf and more, crime continues to flourish on the small screen.
+In any given year, British TV can be relied on to provide plenty in the way of crime drama, and 2023 was no different.
+Between these returning series and newcomers A Town Called Malice, Blue Lights, Marlow, Payback, Rebus, Steeltown Murders, The Gold, The Sixth Commandment, Wolf and more, crime continued to flourish on the small screen.

-Happily though, that’s far from all that UK TV will offer this year.
-There’s fantasy too, in the form of Netflix’s South London super-powers drama Midtown (formerly known as Supacell), ghost detective series Lockwood & Co., Greek and Roman mythology series Kaos, and the long-awaited screen adaptation of Neil Gaiman’s Anansi Boys.
-And sci-fi in Prime Video’s The Rig.
+Happily though, that was far from all that UK TV offered this year.
+There was fantasy too, in the form of Netflix’s South London super-powers drama Supacell, ghost detective series Lockwood & Co., Greek and Roman mythology series Kaos, and sci-fi in Prime Video’s The Rig.

 JANUARY